scottbenton/Iron-Fellowship_and_Crew-Link/README.md

 ```

 Also remember to enable Google Authentication as provider in your firebase project.
 You can do this by going to the Authentication tab in the firebase console.

-You can either get access to the dev environment from me, or you can set up your own firebase instance.
-Either way, you will need to fill out your `.env.local` file, adding values to the following properties.